-- The need for increased enforcement resources is not generally recognized outside the law enforcement community. - Oregon is well below the national rate of 2.2 officers per 1,000 population with 1.43 officers per 1,000 population in 2008. - There is a need for increased training for police officers in the use of speed measurement equipment (radar / lidar), Crash Investigation Training, distance between cars technology training and traffic law changes from the recent legislative sessions. - Due to retirements and promotions, there is a new group of supervisors in law enforcement, therefore training on managing or supervising traffic units would be timely. - There is a need to increase the available training to certified motorcycle officers in Oregon. - Decreasing budgets and inadequate personnel prevent most enforcement agencies from responding to crashes that are non-injury and non-blocking.
-Approximately 60 percent of these crashes are reported only by the parties involved and provide minimum data that can be used to assess crash problems. - Currently, the Oregon State Police have received budget authority for 100 new troopers yet this will not allow for 24 hour coverage for all stations. - Many county and city police departments lack the resources necessary to dedicate officers to traffic teams thus would benefit from additional enforcement training and overtime grants.
+- The need for increased enforcement resources is not generally recognized outside the law enforcement community. - Oregon is well below the national rate of 2.2 officers per 1,000 population with 1.44 officers per 1,000 population in 2009. - There is a need for increased training for police officers in the use of speed measurement equipment (radar/lidar), Crash Investigation Training, distance between cars technology training and traffic law changes from the recent legislative sessions. - Due to retirements and promotions, there is a new group of supervisors in law enforcement, therefore training on managing or supervising traffic units would be timely. - There is a need to increase the available training to certified motorcycle officers in Oregon. - Decreasing budgets and inadequate personnel prevent most enforcement agencies from responding to crashes that are non-injury and non-blocking.
+Approximately 60 percent of these crashes are reported only by the parties involved and provide minimum data that can be used to assess crash problems. - Many county and city police departments lack the resources necessary to dedicate officers to traffic teams thus would benefit from additional enforcement training and overtime grants.

-Police Traffic Services, 2005-2008
+Police Traffic Services, 2006-2009